 GBP business categories tell Google and search users what type of business you are, for example dentist, department store, patent attorney, finance broker, fish spa, pet sitter, funeral director, auto wrecker, barber shop or real estate agency.

 How many categories can you have on Google Business Profile?

 Of course, not every business will fit neatly into one category.
 There may be other categories that also describe the products or services you offer.
 If you’re a greengrocer for example but also have a small deli or coffee bar within your premises, you would want those additional business niches reflected on your Google Business Profile profile.

 GBP allows for one primary category and up to nine secondary categories to be selected.
 You shouldn’t aim to fill in all nine secondary categories, choose only the ones that are most appropriate to your business.

-How do I add categories to my Google business page?
+How do I add categories to my Google Business Profile?

 Adding categories is very simple.
-Once you have logged in to Google Business and selected your listing, you’ll see a menu on the left side of your screen.
-Click on the ‘Info’ link to bring up your business information.
+Once you have logged in to Google Business and are viewing your listing, you’ll see a navigation menu where you can manage the various features of your Google Business Profile.
+Click on the ‘Edit profile’ button to bring up your business information.

-Right under your business name, you’ll see a pencil icon.
-Click on the icon to open the category tool and start typing.
+This will bring up your Business information.
+Here, you will see a section called ‘Business category’.
+When you hover over this section, you will be prompted to edit.
+Click on the pencil icon to open the category tool and start typing.
 As you type, Google will bring up available categories for selection.
 Click on the one that best describes your business.

 How do I find my Google Business Profile category?